apache/cloudstack-www/src/pages/security.md

 the application security of Apache CloudStack is of critical importance to the community and users.

+It is important to know that the project can not guarantee that it will be safe to

+- share access to the DataBase
+- share database dumps or other forms of backups
+- share log files
+- use any of the 3rd party integration components, such as for monitoring, storage, network and more.

+That said, the project will work with any one on improving the secure use of the software it provides, with any 3rd party integration vendors or users of the software.
+This can be done on public github issues or confidentially if so desired.

 <h2>Reporting Potential Vulnerabilities in Apache CloudStack</h2>

 If you've found an issue that you believe is a security vulnerability in a